openshift-pipelines/pipelines-as-code/docs/content/docs/guide/privaterepo.md

 ---
 # Private repositories

-Pipelines as Code allows the use of private repositories by creating or updating a secret in the target namespace.
+Pipelines-as-Code allows the use of private repositories by creating or updating a secret in the target namespace.
 This secret contains the user token required for the [git-clone](https://hub.tekton.dev/tekton/task/git-clone) task to clone private repositories.

-Whenever Pipelines as Code creates a new PipelineRun in the target namespace, it also creates a secret with a specific name format:
+Whenever Pipelines-as-Code creates a new PipelineRun in the target namespace, it also creates a secret with a specific name format:

 `pac-gitauth-REPOSITORY_OWNER-REPOSITORY_NAME-RANDOM_STRING`